Cl3ffy/cleffy-list/README.md

 I am the only one who manages this list.
 I will only add cheaters/bots I encounter myself to this list.
 I do not accept submissions from others.

-_Remember that you shouldn't blindly trust accusations from a random internet stranger, including me.
-Use other lists for cross-checking if possible, check their profile and steam history, etc. Use your own eyes and brain._

 #

 [More about TF2 Bot Detector's third-party player lists + installation instructions](https://github.com/PazerOP/tf2_bot_detector/wiki/Customization#third-party-player-lists-and-rules)